OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 To be considered for an interview, you must meet all requirements described in this policy statement under the following sections:

-Several hundred applicants are invited for an interview in Hamilton in March or April 2018.
-Invitations for interviews are determined by your academic performance, assessment of your preparedness for a career in medicine, suitability for the Michael G. DeGroote School of Medicine at McMaster University, and geographical status.
+Several hundred applicants are invited for an interview in Hamilton in March or April 2020.
+Invitations for interviews are determined by academic performance, assessment of preparedness for a career in medicine, suitability for the Michael G. DeGroote School of Medicine at McMaster University and geographical status.

 From this group, a class of 203 will be selected.

 Offers of admission to the medical school will be made from this master rank list, regardless of campus preference.
-After the 203 positions are filled, registrants to the class will be offered a position based on their preference and geographical background.
+After the 203 positions are filled, registrants to the class will be offered a position based on their preference and, if required, a rank-weighted lottery.

 The offer of admission will be binding to a specific campus.

-- By May 2018, you must complete a minimum of 15 full courses, or 30 half courses (or a combination) of undergraduate university work.
+- By May of the year of entry, you must complete a minimum of 15 full courses or 30 half courses (or a combination) of undergraduate university course work.
 There is no requirement to carry a full course load.
 To satisfy this requirement:

 - Your Canadian university academic credentials must be from an institution with academic standards and performance that is consistent with the member institutions of the Council of Ontario Universities (COU).